I dabble in everything (but am great at nothing) and love to write about whatever is running through my mind at any given time.

 How 'It Works!' . . .
 Well, Works.

-I personally thought the whole thing was some sort of pyramid scam because the idea is that as you get distributors and customers under you, you get a percentage based off of their sales.
+I personally thought the whole thing was some sort of pyramid scam because the idea is that as you get distributors and customers under you and you get a percentage based off of their sales.
 Even as your distributors gain distributors of their own, you still are compensated off of these sales further down the chain, though the percentage is not the same as those who are directly under you.
 As an example, in the little time that my wife has been doing this, she has steadily made more and more money each month.
 Add to that, the company has never screwed her over or reneged on any of their claims.

 As a person bumps up the ranks of ‘It Works’ they not only receive a greater income based off of their ever-growing tree of distributors, they also may receive bonuses which can reach $10,000 or, in the case of the more lofty and extreme distributors who have been in the game for quite some time, $75,000.
 That is nearly unfathomable for something that seems relatively easy to sell.
 I still didn’t believe it until my wife went to a conference and actually met one of the women who were making a solid living off of this stuff.
 Apparently her husband even quit his job and takes care of their kids now because she makes so much money off of ‘It Works!’
 Like any good infomercial claim, though, I suppose those results should only be expected if you risk your initial cash to get involved in expos, bazaars, and other large shows.